Root Canal Etobicoke

 When do I need a root canal?

 Your tooth may be infected if it is sensitive to hot, cold, or sweet foods and beverages, and that sensitivity eventually turns into a constant ache.
 An accident or trauma to your tooth may also create the need for root canal therapy in Toronto.

 If you're experiencing one or more symptoms or dental pain, contact our office right away.
 We make every effort to accommodate emergency patients as soon as possible because root canal therapy to save your tooth can also help you avoid the cost of extraction and tooth replacement.

 At Toronto Lakeshore Dental, we want you to enjoy a pain-free smile and optimal wellness.
 We will always offer tips to help you avoid root infections in the future and create a preventive treatment plan to keep you smiling.
 Our team is also available if you have any questions.

 Will my root canal be painful?

-Dr. Joo will use a local anesthetic to numb your tooth and the surrounding tissue before performing the root canal.
-The anesthetic helps to relieve your immediate pain while also protecting you from feeling any discomfort during the procedure.
+Dr. Joo will use a local anesthetic to numb the infected tooth and the tissue surrounding it before performing the root canal.
+The anesthetic helps relieve your immediate pain while also protecting you from feeling any discomfort during the procedure.
 Most patients are pleasantly surprised at how easy root canal therapy is.
 Additionally, our gentle dentist in Toronto and his compassionate team will walk you through the simple process if it eases your mind.

 Your tooth may not be as sturdy as it was before root canal therapy in Toronto, so Dr. Joo may recommend building the tooth back up with a permanent filling or a porcelain crown once it's healed.
 Your new restoration will protect your remaining root and your natural tooth structure by supporting and restoring your bite.
 We colour your crown or filling to match the shade of your teeth.

 Why do I need a dental crown?